mwittig/pimatic-denon-avr/README.md

 ## Plugin Configuration

 Note, the control protocol is set to TELNET by default.
-The telnet control is limited to one control application connect at a time, as the AVR only accepts a single transport connection.
+The telnet control is limited to one control application connection at a time, as the AVR only accepts a single transport connection.
 Use the HTTP control protocol instead if you have a '11, '12, '13, or X series AVR or a newer model released since 2014.

     {